- Influenza (the flu) is a viral infection that causes symptoms like fever and chills, sneezing, coughing and a sore throat.

 What causes the flu?

-Flu (influenza) is caused by the type A, type B or the rarely type C influenza virus.
+Flu is caused by the type A, type B or rarely the type C influenza virus.
 Only types A and B cause major outbreaks and severe disease, while type C can cause an illness in children similar to the common cold.

 How is the flu diagnosed?

 Your doctor may diagnose a probable influenza infection based on your symptoms alone.
-To help them do this, they will listen to your chest using a stethoscope.
+To help them do this, they may listen to your chest using a stethoscope.

-If your doctor wants to be sure of the diagnosis they may take a sample of cells and mucus from your nose or throat using a sterile cotton swab.
+If your doctor wants to be sure of the diagnosis, they may take a sample of cells and mucus from your nose or throat using a sterile cotton swab.
 This sample will be sent to a pathology laboratory for testing.
+They will most likely also do a test to rule out the possibility of you having COVID-19.

 How is the flu treated?